Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Construction of a typical multi-transonic phase trajectory

-ABB$_1$CC$_1$IJ on the $M - \log_{10}(r)$ phase plane as shown in figure~\ref{fig1}.
-We need to calculate the values of various accretion variables along this segment of the flow topology with the information in mind that a sudden discontinuous transition for all such variables at the shock location has to be accounted for.
+ABB$_1$CC$_1$IJ on the $M - \log_{10}(r)$ phase plane represents the combined multi-transonic shocked flow as shown in figure~\ref{fig1}.
+We need to calculate the values of various accretion variables along this segment of the flow topology.
+A sudden discontinuous transition for all such variables at the shock location is to be accounted for.
 We define the `pre-shock variables' to be the value of any accretion variable at the shock location evaluated at the point C, and denote all such variables by a subscript `-'.
-Similarly, a `post shock variable' is defined to be the value of the same variable (for same \eker as well) evaluated at the point C$_1$ and is denoted using a subscript `+'.
-The ratio of the pre (post) to the post (pre) shock variable for a fixed value of \eker will provide the measure of the discontinuous change of such variables due to the presence of the shock.
-Had it been the situation that the shock would not form, and the flow would uninterruptedly follow ABB$_1$CDE to approach the event horizon, the flow variables would also change continuously and no abrupt considerable alteration of the flow variables would be realized.
+Similarly, a `post shock variable' is defined to be the value of the same variable (for same \eker $~$ as implied) evaluated at the point C$_1$ and is denoted using a subscript `+'.
+The ratio of the pre (post) to the post (pre) shock variable for a set of fixed value of \eker $~$ will provide the measure of the discontinuous change of such variables due to the presence of the shock.
+Had it been the situation that the shock would not form, and the flow would uninterruptedly follow ABB$_1$CDE to approach the event horizon, the flow variables would change continuously and no abrupt considerable alteration of the flow variables would be realized.
 Since a sudden change of the value of a flow variable is associated with the formation of a stationary shock in our model, a careful study of the radial profile of any accretion variable would provide a conclusive information about the appearance of a stationary shock.
 The radial variation of certain accretion variables (density, velocity, ion temperature etc.) are required to construct the observed spectra emergent from the accreting black hole, and the presence of shock can thus be inferred by investigating such spectral profile.